Apply for direct payments

 If you have decided to apply for a direct payment the guides will give you practical advice about, managing your direct payment; recruiting and supervising staff; keeping safe and ensuring value for money.
 They also include web addresses for sites that provide resources for people managing budgets and employing people.

-- Adult Social Care Direct Payments guide (April 2015)
+- Adult Social Care Direct Payments Guide (updated December 2017)

 - Using an Agency Fact Sheet (April 2015)